 - It is important to note that foreign businesses which have no legal presence in China cannot apply for ICP filing

 To get an ICP filing certification, the content of the website is also important.
 The content has to be in conformity with the existing laws of China.
-It should not deal in matters or subjects pertaining to terrorism, explosives, blasphemy, jurisprudence, gambling, and other illegal matters.
+It should not deal with matters or subjects pertaining to terrorism, explosives, blasphemy, jurisprudence, gambling, and other illegal matters.
 Websites which rely heavily on User Generated Content (UGC) generally have difficulty in meeting these requirements and they find it tough to get an ICP filing certification.
 To overcome these potential problems, it is strongly recommended that the companies planning for ICP filing certification should hire a credible and experienced consultant in this field.
 This will help them be on track for getting the ICP filing certification and also avoid any potential problems which may arise later.

-Most of the companies find it difficult to meet the criteria of having a legal entity in China and having an origin server which is located outside China.
+Most of the companies find it difficult to meet the criteria of having a legal entity in China and having an origin server that is located outside China.
 It is also important to remember that during the ICP filing application process, the website of the companies will be temporarily unavailable or be shut down for the visitors in China.

 Process for ICP Filing Application

-ICP filing is the basic ICP certification which is needed by the companies which allow them to host non-commercial websites in China and connect to China’s content delivery network.
+ICP filing is the basic ICP certification that is needed by the companies which allow them to host non-commercial websites in China and connect to China’s content delivery network.
 ICP filing only helps the companies to host their websites in China for the purpose of creating awareness or sharing content.
 The ICP filing does not allow them to do any commercial activities from their websites in China.
-Without an ICP filing, the website of the companies is subject to risk of being taken down or blacklisted by the Chinese Ministry of Industry and Information Technology (MIIT) for not complying to the Chinese law.
-Thus, ICP filing limits the companies to do any business form their website in China.
+Without an ICP filing, the website of the companies is subject to the risk of being taken down or blacklisted by the Chinese Ministry of Industry and Information Technology (MIIT) for not complying with the Chinese law.
+Thus, ICP filing limits the companies to do any business from their website in China.
 The process for application under ICP filing is discussed below:

 ICP Filing Application Forms